Social Studies Mission Statement:

 Modern World Civilizations

-This is a course is designed to provide a foundation for understanding the development of the modern world in both Western and non-Western societies.
-Emphasis will be placed on the rapid changes which swept the globe in the period under study, with special attention paid to the rise of the United States as a world power, the impact of industrialization and urban growth, the rise of European nationalism and imperialism and their effects on non-Western societies, and the massive transformation of the world caused by the sweeping events and ideas of the 20th century.
-The links between the past and present will be core components of this course in order to explain current conditions.
+This course is designed to provide a foundation for understanding the development of the modern world in both Western and non-Western societies.
+Emphasis will be placed on the rapid changes which swept the globe in the form of social movements and political revolutions; for example the impact of industrialization and urban growth, the rise of European nationalism and imperialism and their effects on non-Western societies will be major topics addressed.
+We will end the course talking about the factors that led to the outbreak of WWI.

 Elective Social Studies Courses